 A posterior lumbar interbody infusion (PLIF) is a surgical procedure regularly performed by the NYC board certified spinal surgeon, Dr. Sean McCance.
 PLIF is performed by the spinal surgeon to stabilize the lumbar spine: permanently stop the movement of two or more adjacent vertebrae.
-The main reasons for performing this spinal surgery is due to painful conditions such as spondylolisthesis (slipped disk), discogenic mechanical back pain, decompression of compressed nerves (spinal neurogenic claudication), degenerative disease of the spinal column, and degenerative scoliosis.
-In some instances minimally invasive PLIF can be performed – which essentially entails smaller incisions.
-With posterior lumbar interbody fusion surgeries medical implants are usually employed (such as screws, rods and cages) to hold the spine still while the bone graft becomes solid.
+The main reasons for performing this spinal surgery are due to painful conditions such as spondylolisthesis (slipped disk), discogenic mechanical back pain, decompression of compressed nerves (spinal neurogenic claudication), degenerative disease of the spinal column, and degenerative scoliosis.
+In some instances, minimally invasive PLIF can be performed – which essentially entails smaller incisions.
+With posterior lumbar interbody fusion surgeries medical implants are usually employed (such as screws, rods, and cages) to hold the spine still while the bone graft becomes solid.

 “I happen to work in the healthcare field and Dr. McCance is the best surgeon I have ever met.
 I’ve had 2 surgeries under his care and have recommend several family members and friends to him.
 Thanks to him I finally have my life back.
 Manhattan is full of well known surgeons and hospitals but none of them can compare to the care and professionalism of Dr. McCance and his staff.
 I can not recommend him highly enough”. ~ RateMDs